Carbon-Enhanced Metal-Poor star candidates from BP/RP Spectra in $Gaia$ DR3: Data

 \subsection{Training and Testing Sample}

 In order to teach our model how to accurately detect carbon-enhanced stars, we require a sample of stars that are already classified.
-To acquire this, we use the spectroscopic catalogs from the Sloan Extension for Galactic Understanding and Exploration \citep[SEGUE;][]{Yanny2009,Lee2013,Rockosi2022} and AAOmega Evolution of Galactic Structure \citep[AEGIS;][]{Yoon2018} surveys.
-The SEGUE survey was a sub-survey of the Sloan Digital Sky Survey \citep[SDSS-II and SDSS-III;][]{Fukugita1996,Gunn1998,Gunn2006,York2000,Stoughton2002,Abazajian2003,Abazajian2004,Abazajian2005,Abazajian2009,Pier2003,Adelman-McCarthy2006,Adelman-McCarthy2007,Adelman-McCarthy2008,Aihara2011,Ahn2012}, and obtained $\approx$500,000 low-resolution (R=2000) optical spectra.
-However, these spectra are primarily obtained for stars in the Northern Hemisphere, so we supplement this sample with stars from the Southern AEGIS survey.
-The AEGIS survey observed $\approx$70,000 low-resolution (R$\approx$1,300) optical spectra, from which both metallicity and carbon abundance could be measured.
-For both of these surveys, we use the measured carbon abundances that are {\it not} corrected for evolutionary effects (e.g., the first and second dredge ups).
+To acquire this, we employ the spectroscopic catalogs of parameters for stars from the SDSS survey, and its various extensions, including the Sloan Extension for Galactic Understanding and Exploration \citep[SEGUE;][]{Yanny2009,Lee2013,Rockosi2022} , which obtained over 500,000 low-resolution ($R$ = 2000) optical spectra.
+For simplicity, we refer to this collection of spectra as the SDSS/SEGUE sample.

+The SEGUE Stellar Parameter Pipeline (SSPP; \citealt{allende2008,lee2008a,lee2008b,lee2011, smolinski2011,Lee2013}) has continued to be refined since its introduction.
+In the process, additional calibration stars with available high-resolution spectroscopic analyses have been used to improve estimates of the stellar parameters from the SDSS/SEGUE spectra.
+The most recent version of the SSPP has been run through the stellar samples we employ.
+Note that, at this stage, the spectra include examples of objects originally targeted as QSO or candidate galaxy candidates, but that turned out to have spectra that were stellar in appearance.
+This is important, since numerous late-type CEMP stars turned out to be originally targeted as QSOs, based on their photometry (strong carbon absorption features can lead to colors that mimic quasars).

+After removal of duplicates (retaining the parameter estimates for the highest signal-to-noise ($S/N$) spectrum among repeated objects), the full set of spectra were then inspected visually (by Beers), for the identification of defective spectra that could perturb the stellar parameter estimates, the identification and rejection of white dwarfs, some of which were missed by the flags raised by the SSPP, as well as likely spectroscopic binaries, often comprising a white dwarf and a late-type star.
+For the recognized spectroscopic binaries that do not include a white dwarf, the estimated stellar parameters are not necessarily compromised, as the SSPP parameters primarily consider features in the bluer portion of the spectrum.
+Nevertheless, we conservatively dropped them from inclusion.
+Care is taken in order to evaluate the best available estimate of [Fe/H], based on consideration of the various techniques available in the SSPP.

+Note that, for the purpose of the present application, we use the measured carbon abundances, without corrections for evolutionary effects (e.g., the first and second dredge ups, see \citealt{Placco2014}).
+This means that there are stars that appear to have [C/Fe] estimates below our adopted CEMP cutoff, but would appear above this cutoff once corrections are applied.
+This is appropriate since, at this stage, we are primarily interested in identifying candidate CEMP stars in the \gaia\ DR3 sample, and this conservative choice ensures that we do not miss-classify stars due to uncertainties in the corrections.